Savannah Truck Accident Lawyers

 If you are seriously injured in a truck accident, you will most likely be forced down a fast-moving road of injustice.
 Trust us; you want to take this road with a skilled legal team.
 You need a law firm that has stood up for countless personal injury victims against those insurance company bullies.

-According to the U.S. Department of Transportation Federal Highway Administration commercial trucks can legally weigh 20,000-80,000 pounds depending on the type of big truck it is.
-Given that the average weight of a car is about 4,000 pounds it is no wonder the devastating effects a truck accident collision can have for a driver.
 In 2018, Georgia saw 187 fatalities due to truck accidents.
 When you turn to Jamie Casino Injury Attorneys, we can help you get the medical care and settlement you deserve.
 Our Savannah truck accident attorneys have recovered millions on behalf of our injured clients.